 6. MUSMA, museo della Scultura contemporanea

 It is a former convent where contemporary sculptures are exhibited.
-We did not do it but other travelers recommended it to us, in theory the works are extremely well presented in these beautiful caves.
+We haven’t done it, but other travelers have recommended it to us, and it seems that the works are extremely well displayed in these pretty caves.
 We have indicated this because we may have missed something.
 You will tell us and we will note it for our next visit to Matera.

 7. ❤️ Parcheggio via Madonna delle Virtu’